solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 I believe, before I go to the positive proof, that the negative proof ought to lead.

-The proof you see, that I claim for the existence of organic beings is twofold: a negative one, by showing that the meteoritic forms do not belong to the mineral kingdom, and a positive one, by showing the similarity of the meteoritic forms with those of Earth, whether living or extinct.
+You see, the proof that I claim for the existence of organic beings is twofold: a negative one, by showing that the meteoritic forms do not belong to the mineral kingdom, and a positive one, by showing the similarity of the meteoritic forms with those of Earth, whether living or extinct.
 The first thing to prove, therefore, is the following sentence:

 The inclusions in the meteorites are not mineral formations.